-- Receive Roster names, parent/guardian information, phone numbers and email addresses! - Emergency medical information allergy, emergency contacts other information needed in the event of unforeseen medical situation. - Weather related guidelines - Emergency Action Plan in case an injury does occur on the field. - Season Schedule (if playing in a travel league)
+- Receive Roster names, parent/guardian information, phone numbers and email addresses - Emergency medical information-allergy, emergency contacts other information needed in the event of unforeseen medical situation - Weather related guidelines - Emergency Action Plan in case an injury does occur on the field.

 Many programs will provide you with the necessary equipment to have a successful year ahead with your team.
-Items like balls (size 4 for U12/9v9 age group), cones, pennies and first aid kit are essential items to helping you run a safe and effective training session.
+Items like balls (age-appropriate size), cones, pinnies and first aid kit are essential items to helping you run a session.
 Additional items like small, portable goals (if available) can help enhance your team's experience during sessions.

 Communication with the families of your players is an essential part of making sure that your team environment runs smoothly.
 Building a positive relationship with the families helps ensure that everyone in and around the team is pulling in the same direction.
-Families want to know that they have someone that cares about their player and is prioritizing a positive experience for the players.
-Consistent and relevant communication shows families that you are organized and thinking about the best ways to serve the children.

-Prior to the start of the season, you should reach out to your families and introduce yourself; giving background on yourself, potential involvement in the game in the past, any potential past experiences in teaching or coaching, and noting how excited you are to begin working with the team.
-It is also beneficial to make the parents/guardians away that you are safes-port and have completed the CORI background checks so their children are with an adult who is safe and able to help in case of emergencies.
+Families want to know that they have someone that cares about their player and is prioritizing a positive experience for the children.
+Consistent and relevant communication shows families that you are organized and thinking about the best ways to serve their children.
+At the start of the season, you should reach out to your families and introduce yourself; giving background on yourself, potential involvement in the game in the past, any potential past experiences in teaching or coaching, and noting how excited you are to begin working with the team.

 This might also be a suitable time to set expectations around communication from families to you in terms of RSVPing for practices and games, setting boundaries on communication after a game, and telling families about what kind of communication they can expect from you during the week.
 You can find a sample email within the resources.